 Lindon is a somewhat small city located in the state of Utah.
 With a population of 11,100 people and three constituent neighborhoods, Lindon is the 49th largest community in Utah.

 Lindon home prices are not only among the most expensive in Utah, but Lindon real estate also consistently ranks among the most expensive in America.

-Lindon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lindon is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lindon is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Lindon who work in management occupations (12.91%), office and administrative support (11.84%), and sales jobs (10.33%).

 Also of interest is that Lindon has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Lindon is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Lindon really has some of the features that families look for when choosing a good community to raise children.
 Is Lindon perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 Lindon is one of the most well-educated cities in the nation.
 42.54% of adults in Lindon have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.